jessarcher/laravel-castable-data-transfer-object/README.md

 }
 ```

+(Note: I like to put these in `App\Values` because I'm using them as a value object and not just a plain DTO.
+Feel free to put it anywhere you like!)

 ### 2. Configure your Eloquent attribute to cast to it:

 Note that this should be a `jsonb` or `json` column in your database schema.